MicrosoftDocs/win32-pr.it-it/desktop-src/WinAuto/membernotimplememented.md

 ## <a name="text"></a>Testo

-Il metodo non viene implementato in questo particolare elemento.
+Il metodo non è implementato in questo particolare elemento.

 ## <a name="type"></a>Tipo